 miscommunication causes abnormal muscle contractions or spasms, which often

-diarrhea, or slow it down, causing constipation or bloating.
+diarrhea.
+Or they may slow it down, causing constipation or bloating.

-not known why their intestines are more likely to react strongly to the
+Many people who have IBS seem to have unusually sensitive intestines.
+It isn't known why their intestines are more likely to react strongly to the

 elements that contribute to IBS.
 People who have IBS may start having symptoms